openstack/swift/doc/source/deployment_guide.rst

               2       1     2       1.1.0.2    6200       1.1.0.2                6200      d3
               3       1     2       1.1.0.2    6201       1.1.0.2                6201      d4

-When migrating from normal to `servers_per_port`, perform these steps in order:
+When migrating from normal to ``servers_per_port``, perform these steps in order:

 #.
-Upgrade Swift code to a version capable of doing `servers_per_port`.
+Upgrade Swift code to a version capable of doing ``servers_per_port``.

 #.
-Enable `servers_per_port` with a > 0 value
+Enable ``servers_per_port`` with a value greater than zero.

 #.
-Restart `swift-object-server` processes with a SIGHUP.
+Restart ``swift-object-server`` processes with a SIGHUP.
 At this point, you
-    will have the `servers_per_port` number of `swift-object-server` processes serving all requests for all disks on each node.
+   will have the ``servers_per_port`` number of ``swift-object-server`` processes serving all requests for all disks on each node.
 This preserves availability, but you should perform the next step as quickly as possible.

 #.
 Push out new rings that actually have different ports per disk on each
    server.
 One of the ports in the new ring should be the same as the port used in the old ring ("6200" in the example above).
 This will cover existing proxy-server processes who haven't loaded the new ring yet.
 They can still talk to any storage node regardless of whether or not that storage node has loaded the ring and started object-server processes on the new ports.

 If you do not run a separate object-server for replication, then this setting must be available to the object-replicator and object-reconstructor (i.e.